oxsecurity/megalinter/docs/descriptors/repository_syft.md

     syft packages path/to/a/file/or/dir      a Docker tar, OCI tar, OCI directory, or generic filesystem directory

   You can also explicitly specify the scheme to use:
-    syft packages docker:yourrepo/yourimage:tag          explicitly use the Docker daemon syft packages podman:yourrepo/yourimage:tag           explicitly use the Podman daemon syft packages registry:yourrepo/yourimage:tag        pull image directly from a registry (no container runtime required) syft packages docker-archive:path/to/yourimage.tar   use a tarball from disk for archives created from "docker save" syft packages oci-archive:path/to/yourimage.tar      use a tarball from disk for OCI archives (from Skopeo or otherwise) syft packages oci-dir:path/to/yourimage              read directly from a path on disk for OCI layout directories (from Skopeo or otherwise) syft packages dir:path/to/yourproject                read directly from a path on disk (any directory) syft packages file:path/to/yourproject/file          read directly from a path on disk (any single file)
+    syft packages docker:yourrepo/yourimage:tag            explicitly use the Docker daemon syft packages podman:yourrepo/yourimage:tag             explicitly use the Podman daemon syft packages registry:yourrepo/yourimage:tag          pull image directly from a registry (no container runtime required) syft packages docker-archive:path/to/yourimage.tar     use a tarball from disk for archives created from "docker save" syft packages oci-archive:path/to/yourimage.tar        use a tarball from disk for OCI archives (from Skopeo or otherwise) syft packages oci-dir:path/to/yourimage                read directly from a path on disk for OCI layout directories (from Skopeo or otherwise) syft packages singularity:path/to/yourimage.sif        read directly from a Singularity Image Format (SIF) container on disk syft packages dir:path/to/yourproject                  read directly from a path on disk (any directory) syft packages file:path/to/yourproject/file            read directly from a path on disk (any single file)

 Available Commands: